leadr-msu/hst251-numismaticviz/readme.md

 - Download a dataset from [MANTIS](http://numismatics.org/search/) - it can be whatever department(s) or years you'd like, so long as it fits the scope of the class
 - Take a look at the data you've downloaded and come up with a research question
 - Use either RAWGraphs or Palladio to make one or more visualizations that answer, or at least start to answer, the research question
 - Share the vizualization(s) on the blog, along with a narrative of your process and a reflection on the strenghts and shortcomings of your data and your vizualization.
 What would you need in terms of information, data, tools, and/or expertise to make this better?
+Use the category *Numismatic Data as Evidence Activity*.